 So, normally, you have to put the language code, not the country code.
 The country code is optional and can be added to target specific languages in specific regions.
 For example, you could target the Spanish speaking audience in the US, or the English speaking audience in France.
 Is this useful?

 I don’t know… let’s say that some people from UK are visiting Italy, and they want to buy some souvenirs.
 They don’t know any Italian, so they type “buy souvenirs in Venice” in Google.
 There you go: you just have an English speaking target audience in an Italian region.

 No x-default attribute for language pick page: Google recommends using one more tag, placed after all the other languages, to specify the language selection page, if there is one.
-For example, if the homepage just presents a list of languages to choose from, that would be the x-default version.
+For example, if the homepage just presents a list of languages to choose from, that would be the x-default language version.